niplav/site/thoughts_on_politics_especially_economics.md

 ### Regulations Are Usually Not Retracted

-> Market based decision are quite different to those made by governemnts.
+> Market based decision are quite different to those made by governments.
 If a firm offers a product that nobody wants, it soon leaves business.
 If government enacts a bad policy, rarely is it repealed.
 Instead, lip service is given to reform, and when the reform fails, more reform is pursued.
 Take, for example, farm support policies,